FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/running_op_modes/Running-Your-Op-Mode.rst

 |

-2. Connect the gamepad to the Driver Station using the Micro USB OTG
+2. Connect the gamepad to the Operator Console using the Micro USB OTG
 adapter cable.

 .. image:: images/RunningOpModeStep2.jpg